JojoT97/cse15l-lab-reports/Servers_and_Bugs.md

 It is responsible for storing the complete message being displayed on the page.
 ### In the first screenshot:
-The message field from the Handler class changes its value to "Apple(\n)" which is the input from the query, aswell as a hidden new line at the end.
+The url typed in the searchbar above is used as a URI argument for the Handler classes handleRequest method.
+The handleRequest method first checks if the path of the uri (aka url) is equal to "/add-message".
+If so, The message field from the Handler class changes its value to include a parsed string from after the first 2 characters of the url's query.
+In the case of this screenshot, the message field of the handler class becomes "Apple(\n)" which is the input from the query, aswell as a hidden new line at the end.
 ### In the second screenshot:
 The message field from the Handler class changes its value to "Apple(\n)Pear(\n)" where (\n) is not text, rather a new line on the page.
 Unlike the first screenshot, the text displayed on the page is not exactly the same as the input (Pear) from the query.
 This is because the input each time gets appended to the message field, and then the message string is what gets displayed on the page.
 In the beginning the message field was an empty string.
 Like before the message displayed on the page has a hidden next line at the end of the text in preperation for any future inputs.